psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the mixed hydro unit commitment representation screen.
 * Corrected a bug in the mixed hydro unit representation screen.
 * Corrected a bug in the wave propagation factors for sub-hourly executions.
-* Corrected a bug in the not shared / exclusive joint reserve assignation outputs.
+* Corrected a bug in the not shared / exclusive joint reserve assignment outputs.
 * Corrected a bug in the power inflection constraint of thermal units.
 * Corrected a bug in the hydro capacity margin output.
 * Corrected a bug in the bus configuration CSV import/export tool.